 "Online sales and an emphasis on mobile are categorical imperatives," he said.
 "A site not rendering properly on a mobile device, or any hiccups in payment processing, can cause a ripple effect in terms of lost sales."

-Market to loyal customers.
 Acquiring new customers always requires more time and money than getting repeat customers to come back, and this is especially true during the holiday season.
-Matt Winn, senior marketing communications manager at e-commerce platform provider Volusion, noted that offering highly personalized discounts and promotions to existing customers can be a very effective way to encourage holiday purchases.
+Matt Winn, senior manager of segment market communications at HID Global, a manufacturer of secure identity solutions, said that offering highly personalized discounts and promotions to existing customers can be a very effective way to encourage holiday purchases.

-"On a platform like Facebook, you can target the right demographic and ensure that there is a clear call to action — whether a click or a call to drive towards a sale," he added.
+"On a platform like Facebook, you can target the right demographic and ensure that there is a clear call to action, whether a click or a call to drive towards a sale," he added.
 "Similarly, investing in search terms via Google ensures that you are easily found by customers looking for similar products.
 This is especially critical for [niche] businesses … to target the right customer as they follow the path to purchase."

 "Getting foot traffic will be crucial to getting many retailers back in the black this holiday season," Mason said.
 "The BOPIS promotion should prove to be a helpful one this holiday season.
 This strategy is a win-win – shoppers get an attractive deal during the holiday season, and retailers gain more in-store foot traffic and increase the likelihood of incremental purchasing."

+Additional reporting by Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.